-As of December 31, 2017, the Company had an unpaid principal balance and recorded investment in impaired loans of \$3,157,390.
+As of December 31, 2018, the Company had an unpaid principal balance and recorded investment in impaired commercial real estate loans of \$2,977,553.
+The average recorded investment of these loans was \$3,059,889.
+There was no interest income recognized on these loans since deemed impaired.
+As of December 31, 2017, the Company had an unpaid principal balance and recorded investment in impaired commercial real estate loans of \$3,157,390.
 The average recorded investment of these loans was \$4,820,696.
 There was no interest income recognized on these loans since deemed impaired.
-There were no impaired loans at December 31, 2016.

-During 2017 and 2016, the Bank did not modify any loans that would be considered troubled debt restructurings.
-At December 31, 2017 and 2016, the Bank did not have any outstanding recorded investment of troubled debt restructurings.
+During 2018 and 2017, the Bank did not modify any loans that would be considered troubled debt restructurings.
+At December 31, 2018 and 2017, the Bank did not have any outstanding recorded investment in troubled debt restructurings.